Shopify/polaris/src/components/KeyboardAccessories/README.md

 - Have a maximum height of:
   - 44pt on iOS
   - 48dp on Android
-- Consider a horizontally swipeable interaction if you have many actions or a lot of content
+- Include a horizontally swipeable interaction if there is a lot of content or a large number of actions you need to make available to merchants
   - Provide an easy hint or introduction to make the merchant aware of the swipe interaction
-- Make actions grouped and expandable if possible.
-By doing this, you’ll reduce visual noise and complexity for the merchant
+- Make actions grouped and expandable if possible, in order to reduce visual noise and complexity for the merchant

 ---